Simonhajd/Sticktility/journal.md

 I started on the external device.
 I figured a simple sparkfun tempature sensor would be pretty compact and easy to start with.
 I modeled a cage for it and worked out how it would connect.
 The magnets on the pogo and on the case will help it stay attached.

 ** Total time spent: 1 hours 38 minutes**

+June 11:

+I figured out how to get my fusion360 files onto github (way too late I know).
+I did that along with pushing my journal out

+** Total time spent:  33 minutes**

+June 12:

+I first tried to make an "Explosion" animation of my finihsed device to put onto my readme/journal soon.
+I fixed my BOM to include all the parts on the build, and i started on some other modules.
+I researched GNSS vs GPS etc.. and I landed on including a GNSS module.
+Then i came up with anothe amazing idea of a "Node" - or a secondary device, that can send data to the main device over LoRa.
+I picked out the parts required for that, and did the schematic, and started on the pcb.
+I got good progress on the pcb too. called it project "Nodes"

+** Total time spent: 7 hours 12 minutes**